dollplayer2501/dotfiles_qtile/docs/09_00-unused-features.md

 ## Dmenu

 The reason is that I don't use this function, so I decided it was unnecessary.
 I don't need it because I type commands directly from the terminal or use.
-For now, libqtile.widget.Prompt is sufficient for me.
-Although the uses are clearly different, I may focus on Popup Toolkit in the future.
+For now, `widget.Prompt` is sufficient for me.
+Although the uses are clearly different, I may focus on [Popup Toolkit](https://qtile-extras.readthedocs.io/en/stable/manual/ref/popup.html) in the future.

 ## DropDown and ScratchPad